-BANTAM — A Torrington woman appeared in Bantam Superior Court Tuesday on charges of larceny and narcotics possession after she allegedly stole from the dental office where she worked.
+BANTAM — Izabela Murray, a Torrington woman, appeared in Bantam Superior Court Tuesday on charges of larceny and narcotics possession after she allegedly stole from the dental office where she worked.

 Izabela Murray, 38, 42 Seymour Street, was arrested on Sept.
 6 and charged with sixth degree larceny and possession of narcotics.
 The arrest, police said, was based on a July 21 incident and subsequent investigation.